Saudi Aramco prospectus flags risks, gives few details on IPO size | MarketScreener

 The prospectus said Goldman Sachs was named as stabilizing agent for the deal.

-Analysts from banks working on the Riyadh bourse have projected a wide valuation range between $1.2 trillion to $2.3 trillion.
+Analysts from banks working on the Riyadh listing have projected a wide valuation range between $1.2 trillion to $2.3 trillion.

 At the top valuation of $2 billion, Aramco could potentially raise $40 billion, topping the record-breaking $25 billion raised by Chinese e-commerce giant Alibaba in 2014.